barumau/pandunia/english/107_modeloga.md

 **min**
 – less

-Adverbs of degree are placed before the adjective that they modify.
+Degree words are placed before the word that they modify.

 **un dai man**
 – a big man